Montana/snyk-palantir-cassandra/README.md

 ![image](https://user-images.githubusercontent.com/20936398/146291011-e2a74fa8-c94d-4ab1-87d0-4a64137d141b.png)

-# Testing a BFS with Travis CI & Snyk
+## Testig IaC's, Dockerfiles, Palantir's Remix of Apache Cassandra with Snyk & Travis CI

 Breadth-first search I made to have Snyk/Travis CI in conjunction, to test it.